 So, What Does It all Cost?

 This definitely sounds like a winner right away, but we all know pricing can make or break a solution.
 No matter how amazing any solution is, if the cost is just too much to bear, or only supplies a minimal ROI, no one is going to bother.
-Amazon knows this for sure, and priced Amazon Connect really competitively.
+Amazon knows this for sure, and, as such, Amazon Connect pricing is really competitively.
 Or at least it seems that way on the surface.

 Instead of luring you in with a contract, monthly, or annual charges, start-up fees, termination fees and all of that nonsense — Amazon instead chose to go with a pay-as-you-go approach.
 This could be a blessing or a curse, depending on the size of your business.